 - Be thorough at the inspection.
 When moving in, you will inspect the tenancy with your landlord.
 How thorough you are, might have a great impact on how much of your deposit the landlord will refund when you are vacating.

-- In order to document any potential defects, we recommend you take pictures of them.
+- Take pictures of the defects you might find.
+In order to document any potential defects, we recommend you take pictures of them.

 There are 3 different ways in which your landlord may charge you for utilities of electricity, water, and heating.
 However, your landlord cannot freely choose between them.
 There are specific requirements that must be met in order to charge payment of utilities in each of the different ways.
 Read about the different ways and requirements here: